 Acceptance and Commitment Therapy (ACT): What is it and how might it help me?

-ACT is a talk-based therapy that aims to help clients accept what is out of their control, and commit instead to actions that help them to move in a positive direction.
+ACT is a talk-based therapy that aims to help people accept what kinds of things are out of their control.
+Once they’ve done that, ACT is all about committing to actions that will help them to move in a positive direction.
 ACT is about working towards a meaningful and values-driven life.

 ACT includes techniques such as mindfulness-based practices (leaning into the present moment, and paying attention to what is happening in that moment, without making judgements) and working out what your core values are (what is truly important and meaningful to you) so that you spend more time living in line with these values.